-PHIL 688a, Meaning, Paradox, and Methodology Michael Della Rocca
+PHIL 697a, Knowledge and Action Michael Della Rocca

 Required of and limited to first-year students in the Philosophy Ph.D. program.
 Topic varies from year to year.
 Preparation for graduate work.
 Reading, writing, and presentation skills.

-PHIL 706b, Works in Progress I Laurie Paul
+PHIL 706b, Work in Progress I Zoltán Szabó

 In consultation with the instructor, each student presents a significant work in progress, e.g., a revised version of an advanced seminar paper or a dissertation chapter.
 Upon completion of the writing, the student presents the work in a mock colloquium format, including a formal question-and-answer period.

-The class reads and discusses the Greek text of Plato’s Theaetetus, a central work of Plato’s philosophy and an important work in the history of philosophy.
-Focused on the nature of knowledge, the dialogue is notable for a series of arguments involving central notions of Plato’s philosophy: knowledge, definition, perception, false judgment.
-The class is a core course for the combined Ph.D. program in Classics and Philosophy.
-The course is open to all graduate students in Philosophy or Classics who have suitable preparation in Attic Greek and some prior knowledge of ancient philosophy.
+The class reads, analyzes, and discusses central texts from Aristotle’s Nicomachean Ethics and Eudemian Ethics dealing with the themes of voluntary action and choice.
+It also addresses the reception of Aristotle’s theory and its relationship to questions of free will.
+This is a core course for the combined Ph.D. program in Classics and Philosophy.
+Open to all graduate students in Philosophy or Classics who have suitable preparation in Attic Greek and some prior knowledge of ancient philosophy.
 Others interested in taking or attending the class must have prior permission of the instructors.
 Undergraduates are not normally admitted.

 By arrangement with faculty.